 Average Litter Size

-A Danish study conducted in 2010 researched litter size for 224 breeds of dogs registered in the Norwegian Kennel Club between January 1, 2006 and December 31, 2007 and found that the average litter size was 5.5.
-The litter size of Cardigan Welsh Corgis were about the same at an average of six.
+A Danish study conducted in 2010 researched litter size for 224 breeds of dogs registered in the Norwegian Kennel Club between January 1, 2006, and December 31, 2007, and found that the average litter size was 5.5.
+The litter size of Cardigan Welsh Corgis was about the same at an average of six.

 Dystocia is a cause of a large number of c-sections.
-Breeds that have large heads in proportion to their body like both breeds of Welsh Corgi are at particularly risk of having the problem of the dam’s reproductive tract being too small to whelp the puppy.
-Breeders should be available or present at the time of whelping, and know when it is time to get to the veterinarian.
+Breeds that have large heads in proportion to their bodies like both breeds of Welsh Corgi are at particular risk of having the problem of the dam’s reproductive tract being too small to whelp the puppy.
+Breeders should be available or present at the time of whelping and know when it is time to get to the veterinarian.

 False pregnancy (or pseudopregnancy) is a condition that can happen in any bitch.
 It usually occurs about a month after the heat.
 Signs of pregnancy will occur such as enlarged mammary glands, abdominal distention, and behavioral signs like nesting and restlessness.
 The cause of false pregnancy is not known.
 The symptoms are related to an imbalance in the levels of prolactin and progesterone hormones.